rusty1s/graph-based-image-classification/README.md

 ## Requirements

 Project is tested on Python 2.7, 3.4 and 3.5.

-TensorFlow needs to be installed before running the script.
+[TensorFlow](https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html#pip-installation), [nauty](http://pallini.di.uniroma1.it/) and its python wrapper [pynauty](https://web.cs.dal.ca/~peter/software/pynauty/html/install.html) need to be installed before running the script.
+See [`install.sh`](https://github.com/rusty1s/graph-based-image-classification/blob/master/ci/install.sh) for information on how to do so.

+**Supported Versions:**
-TensorFlow 0.11.0 and the current `master` version are supported.
+* TensorFlow: 0.11.0 and the current `master` version
+* pynauty: 0.6.0

-To install the required python packages (except TensorFlow), run:
+To install the additional required python packages, run:

 ```bash
 pip install -r requirements.txt